 - If you or the student has any trouble, contact OUR: we try to keep records and can help you reach the right person

-If you begin working with a student during the first half of the semester, there is a pilot ‘mini-semester’ 7 week option for 0 credits.
+If you begin working with a student during the first half of the semester, there is “variable semester” that runs 7 weeks and is 0 credits.
+Speak to your college advising office about this option.

 OUR recommends including a course schedule that outlines when you will meet with the student(s) and when you expect students to meet benchmarks or submit materials to you.